 - Lets you easily configure sensors, logging rates, alarm notifications, and more

 - Features a customizable dashboard for instant visualization of data

 How much will owning the data logger cost over time?

 Its important to understand the true cost ownership, over the long term.
 When talking with a potential supplier, you should ask:

 - Will the logger need to be calibrated by the manufacturer periodically, and what will that cost?

 - Will I need to invest in an expensive software package to analyze my results?

 - Will I be able to use readily available batteries?

 - Are cables included with the logger?

-- Will I need to purchase a data plan for my web-based system, and if so, what types of plans are available?
+- What types of plans are available if I need to purchase a data plan for my web-based system?